fulcrumapp/fulcrum-expressions/README.md

-## Fulcrum Computed Field
+## Fulcrum Calculated Field

-This implements the runtime for computed fields in Fulcrum.
+This implements the runtime for calculated fields in Fulcrum.

 ### Build